Why We Advocate for Screening & Affiliation

-To a rescuer, the expectations of rescue are just a normal part of life.
-(When I applied to adopt my first rescued Ibizan (RIP Sioraf), I offered information, photos, et cetera, that were not even requested of me.
-I would have provided whatever else was requested, save an SSN.)
-Those who argue that they could buy a dog to avoid the screening and rules of guardianship miss the point.
-The rescued dog an applicant desires is a beloved part of our family.
-When you apply to a rescue, you are asking a group of volunteers and donors to trust you with an animal who trusts some of those people, an animal to whom those people have given their heart, soul, money, and a huge chunk of their lives.
-We want these dogs to receive that same level of devotion from their new homes and guardians.
-If a person finds even the application process too much trouble, that may cause us to wonder how much trouble s/he will find one of our dogs.
-When it comes to homing, our job is to ensure our dogs land in safe, happy homes with kind, responsible, conscientious people who view their relationship with us not as a chore, but as an opportunity to learn and to ensure the best possible lives for the dogs.
+The rescued dog an applicant desires is a beloved part of the rescuer's family.
+When you apply to a rescue, you are asking a group of volunteers (and donors) to trust you with an animal who trusts those people to keep him/her safe and well, an animal to whom those people have given their heart, soul, money, and a huge chunk of their lives.
+We want to ensure that these dogs will enjoy that same level of devotion from their new homes and guardians.
+When it comes to homing, our job is to ensure our dogs land in safe, happy homes with kind, responsible, conscientious people who view their relationship with us not as a burden, but as an opportunity--to learn, and to provide the best possible lives for their rescued dogs.

 Things to Know before Applying

-Sighthounds are special dogs with unique abilities.
+Sighthounds are special dogs with unusual abilities.
 Therefore, there are key requirements for their protection:

 - A private, securely fenced yard around at least part of any home or place where the dog spends time is required.

-- In almost all cases, all fences must be at least six foot high solid fencing all the way around, no climb, no dig, with gates locked from the inside.
+- In almost all cases, all fences must be at least six feet high, solid fencing all the way around, no climb, no dig, with gates locked from the inside.

 - No dog doors for SSAS dogs.
 No off leashing outside areas enclosed by secure 6 foot fencing.